xsdk-project/MathPackagesTraining2020/pages/setup_instructions.md

     ControlPersist 12h
     ControlPath ~/.ssh/%r@cooley.alcf.anl.gov:%p
 ```
 With this - the first time you login cooley.alcf.anl.gov - you need to provide passwd.
-But subsequent ssh/scp/sftp will go throguh this control master - and not ask for passwd
+But subsequent ssh/scp/sftp will go through this control master - and not ask for passwd

 ### Using Local Installations in Client-Server Mode
 A benefit from installing these tools locally is that once you have them installed locally, you